- やさしい日本語

 Permission to engage in activities other than those permitted by status of residence

-Those with a "student" or "family stay" status, which normally prohibits them from working, can apply for this visa and work up to 28 hours per week (up to 8 hours per day during long vacation periods for educational institutions).
+Those with a "Student" or "Dependent" residence status, which normally prohibits them from working, can apply for a comprehensive activity permit, which allows them to work up to 28 hours per week (up to 8 hours per day during long vacation periods for educational institutions).

 Specified Skills

-In order to secure human resources for the construction industry, the "Specified Skills" residence status is designed to accept foreign nationals who have a certain level of expertise and skills and can immediately contribute to the industry.
+In order to secure human resources in the construction industry, "Specified Skills" is a status of residence for accepting foreigners who have a certain level of expertise and skills and are ready to work.

-There are two types of Specified Skills: "Specified Skilled Worker (i)" and "Specified Skilled Worker (ii)" However, as of February 2023, Specified Skilled Worker (ii) is only granted in two fields: construction and shipbuilding/shipbuilding industry.
+There are two types of Specified Skills, "Specified Skilled Worker (i)" and "Specified Skilled Worker (ii)", but as of February 2023, Specified Skilled Worker (ii) has only been granted in two fields: construction and shipbuilding and ship industry.

-*Added in May 2024: Of the 16 industries, the fields in which workers can be accepted under Specified Skilled Worker (ii) have been reduced to 11, excluding nursing care, automobile transportation, railways, forestry, and the lumber industry.
+*Added in May 2024: Of the 16 industries, 11 fields can be accepted by Specified Skilled Worker (ii), excluding nursing care, automobile transportation, railroads, forestry, and timber industries.

-The total period of stay for Specified Skilled Worker (i) is limited to a maximum of five years.
+The total period of stay for Specified Skilled Worker (i) is up to 5 years.

-For more information about Specified Skills, please see "What are Specified Skills?
-A detailed explanation of the process for accepting foreign nationals and the support organizations."
+For more information about Specified Skills, please see "What is Specified Skills?

 Preparing to accept foreigners into the construction industry